 2.3.1 Use expression/survival profiles to prioritize key regulators

 In many diseases, a few key regulators are usually associated with disease progression and variants associated with the dysregulation of such regulators should be highly ranked during the prioritization process.
-Hence, with additional disease-specific expression profiles from user, we tried to find such key regulators by combining the RBP regulatory network information. data Specifically, we first constructed the RBP network from the eCLIP profiles and defined the differential expression of disease and normal cell types.
-Then we used a regression based to quantify the RBPs regulator potentials as its association with expression changes.
-We applied this approach on xx cancer types from TCGA and the RBP regulatory potentials are given in Fig. 5.
-We found that among many of the RBPs with larger regulatory potential have been reported as cancer associated genes (with * in Fig. 4B, Table S2).
-Interestingly, the regulatory potentials of two key genes PPIL4 and SUB1 were found to be significantly associated with patient survival (Fig. 4C).
-Hence, in our RADAR framework, we further highlight variants that are associated with these key regulators in their corresponding cancer types.
+Hence, with additional disease-specific expression profiles from the user, we tried to find such key regulators by combining the RBP regulatory network information.
+Specifically, we first constructed the RBP network from the eCLIP profiles and defined the differential expression of disease and normal cell types.
+Then we used a regression based to quantify the RBPs regulator powers as its association with expression changes.
+We applied this approach on 19 cancer types from TCGA and the regulatory power of the RBPs are given in Fig. 5.
+We found that among many of the RBPs with larger regulatory power have been reported as cancer associated genes (with * in Fig. 4B, Table S2).
+Interestingly, the regulatory power of two key genes PPIL4 and SUB1 were found to be significantly associated with patient survival (Fig. 4C).
+In our RADAR framework, we further highlight variants that are associated with significant regulators in their corresponding cancer types.

 2.3.2 Prior knowledge of target genes

-Prioritization of variants in RBP regulomes can be largely improved if the function of their associated genes are known.
+Prioritization of variants in RBP regulomes can be largely improved if the function of their associated genes is known.
 For example, many databases have numerated hundreds of cancer-associated genes that are known to play critical rules in cancer.
 Cell proliferation and DNA repair related genes are also important for cancer research.
 For other disease, many GWAS studies have good interpretation of risk genes.
-In addition, genes undergoes significant expression or Epigenomics changes are largely cell-type specific and be can used to highlight more relavant variants.
+In addition, genes undergoes significant expression or Epigenomics changes are largely cell-type specific and be can used to highlight more relevant variants.
 Hence our RADAR frame work allows users to input their disease specific genes of interest to further prune the candidate variant list.

 2.3.2 Somatic variant recurrence

 Variant recurrence has been widely used as an important sign of purifying selection and regions with more than expected mutations are often considered as disease driving events.
 Given the somatic mutation from a large cohort of patients, we first defined a local background mutation rate to evaluate the mutation burden in each RBP peaks.
-And then variant that are associated with burdened elements are given higher priority during the prioritization process.
+Variants that are associated with burdened elements are given higher priority in the prioritization scheme.

 2.4 RADAR weighted scoring scheme to prioritize variants